windwp/windline.nvim/README.md

 It doesn't have seperator or padding so you can add it by create a child component.

 [More info](https://github.com/windwp/windline.nvim/wiki/component)

-**Don't do something heavy on component.
-It run multiple times when statusline rendering.
-If you want to do that you need to use a cache component.**

-<h4>Never use a Job or run system command inside component.
-You need to use it
-inside cache component </h4>

 ## Width setting
 you can hide components by setting a minimum window width
 ```lua